RoaringBitmap/CRoaring/README.md

 They are used by several major systems such as [Apache Lucene][lucene] and derivative systems such as [Solr][solr] and [Elasticsearch][elasticsearch], [Metamarkets' Druid][druid], [LinkedIn Pinot][pinot], [Netflix Atlas][atlas],  [Apache Spark][spark], [OpenSearchServer][opensearchserver], [Cloud Torrent][cloudtorrent], [Whoosh][whoosh],  [Pilosa][pilosa],  [Microsoft Visual Studio Team Services (VSTS)][vsts], and eBay's [Apache Kylin][kylin].

+We published a peer-reviewed article on the design and evaluation of this library:

+- Roaring Bitmaps: Implementation of an Optimized Software Library, Software: Practice and Experience (to appear) [arXiv:1709.07821](https://arxiv.org/abs/1709.07821)

 [lucene]: https://lucene.apache.org/
 [solr]: https://lucene.apache.org/solr/
 [elasticsearch]: https://www.elastic.co/products/elasticsearch